codacy/codacy-checkstyle/src/main/resources/docs/description/VisibilityModifier.md

     immutable (such as String, ImmutableCollection from Guava and etc)

-Classes known to be immutable are listed in **immutableClassCanonicalNames** by their **canonical** names.
+Classes known to be immutable are listed in **immutableClassCanonicalNames** by their canonical names.

-Rationale: Forcing all fields of class to have private modifier by default is good in most cases, but in some cases it drawbacks in too much boilerplate get/set code.
+Property Rationale: Forcing all fields of class to have private modifier by default is good in most cases, but in some cases it drawbacks in too much boilerplate get/set code.
 One of such cases are immutable classes.

-**Restriction**: Check doesn't check if class is immutable, there's no checking if accessory methods are missing and all fields are immutable, we only check **if current field is immutable or final**.
+Restriction: Check doesn't check if class is immutable, there's no checking if accessory methods are missing and all fields are immutable, we only check if current field is immutable or final.
 Under the flag **allowPublicImmutableFields**, the enclosing class must also be final, to encourage immutability.
 Under the flag **allowPublicFinalFields**, the final modifier on the enclosing class is optional.

 Star imports are out of scope of this Check.
-So if one of type imported via **star import** collides with user specified one by its short name - there won't be Check's violation.
+So if one of type imported via star import collides with user specified one by its short name - there won't be Check's violation.